-When natives have come to me with incipient Cholera, I never could get much more from them, as the early history of their feelings, than that their whole system, body and soul was in disorder, rather than in pain : the expressive phrase هو گيا which implies, as nearly as it can be translated, that the sufferer's feelings are indescribable, and rather nervous irritation than pain, rather mental than corporeal suffering, was the invariable reply to the first questions asked on their appearance.
-When pressed to enter into further particulars, they would deny that they had more to communicate; when pressed to show where they felt any uneasiness, they would appear fretful, as if they felt teazed, and would clasp their arms in succession above the elbows, and pat first one knee and then the other, then press the palms of their hands energetically against their temples; say their ears tingled, and their brain whirled round; but all these, they would instantly add, as if they feared you should attach too much importance to them, were trifling sensations; the most urgent part of their distress was an uncontrollable restlessness and uneasiness, which they could only describe by saying ! جيو گبهرا هو گيا their very vital powers were overthrown, or in a state of utter derangement.
+\ What is that state of restlessness and uncomfortableness, or rather incapability of distracting the mind from a particular object, which apwhich implies, as nearly as it can be translated. that the sufferer's feelings are indescribable, and rather nervous irritation than pain, rather mental than corporal suffering, was the invariable reply to the first questions asked on their appearance.
+When pressed to enter into further particulars, they would deny that they had more to communicate: when pressed to shew where they felt any uneasiness, they would appear fretful, as if they felt teazed, and would clasp their arms in succession above the elbows, and pat first one knee and then the other, then press the palms of their hands energetically against their temples; say their ears tingled, and their brain whirled round: but all these, they would instantly add, as if they feared you should attach too much importance to them, were trifling sensations; the most urgent part of their distress was an uncontrollable restlessness and uneasiness, which they could only describe by saying ! جيو گبيرا هو گيا their very vital powers were overthrown, or in a state of utter derangement.

-This complaint was ever uppermost in the minds

-What is that state of restlessness and uncomfortableness, or rather incapability of distracting the mind from a particular object, which appears at the close of parturition, as a natural instinct on the near approach of labour?
+This complaint was ever uppermost in the minds of the poor sufferers, until the spasms, by their excruciating agony, roused them up to the full sense of all about them: but in the intervals of these overwhelming tortures, they paid no attention to pears at the close of parturition, as a natural instinct on the near approach of labor?
 May it not be adduced as explanatory of this feeling? and is it not the nervous sympathy, under a great constitutional change then taking place?

-of the poor sufferers, until the spasms, by their excruciating agony, roused them up to the full sense of all about them; but, in the intervals of these overwhelming tortures, they paid no attention to anything but what was forced upon their notice, and, without being comatose, had so much the appearance of being so, that a stranger to the symptoms would scarcely think it of any advantage to proffer any questions to those who seemed so little able to reply to them.
-This perfectly indescribable state of apparent apathy, or of unwillingness to be disturbed, is alluded to in the Madras Report, to explain how an inaccurate observer might fancy he witnessed a case of coma; and it is mentioned as a remarkable feature of the disease, but no stress is laid upon it, either as a physiological fact, or in reference to treatment.
+any thing but what was forced upon their notice, and without being comatose, had so much the appearance of being so, that a stranger to the symptoms would scarcely think it of any advantage to proffer any questions to those who seemed so little able to reply to them.
+This perfectly indescribable state of apparent apathy, or of unwillingness to be disturbed, is alluded to in the Madras Report, to explain how an inaccurate observer might fancy he witnessed a case of coma; and it is mentioned as a remarkable feature of the disease: but no stress is laid upon it, either as a physiological fact, or in reference to treatment.

-This demi-stupefaction, however, is really the distinguishing feature of nervous affections: it forms the main point of difference betwixt the disorder following concussion of the brain, and the result of the mechanical injury occasioning compression; for coma in different degrees, incontestibly marked by the unnatural breathing, and the appearance of the eyes, proportioned to the violence of the shock, is the almost invariable concomitant of the latter, but never appears in cases of simple concussion, even though the termination be fatal.
+This demi-stupefaction, however, is really the distinguishing feature of nervous affections: it forms the main point of difference betwixt the disorder following concussion of the brain and the result of the mechanical injury occasioning compression; for coma in different degrees, incontestibly marked by the unnatural breathing, and the appearance of the eyes, proportioned to the violence of the shock, is the almost invariable concomitant of the latter, but never appears in cases of simple concussion, even though the termination be fatal.